rubytogether/kirby/README.md

 ### Wait, _how_ fast?

-        ~525 records/second/cpu in Python on AWS Glue ~300,000 records/second/cpu in Rust on a 2018 Intel MacBook Pro ~550,000 records/second/cpu in Rust on a 2021 M1 MacBook Pro
+        ~525 records/second/cpu in Python on Apache Spark in AWS Glue ~14,000 records/second/cpu in Ruby on a 2018 Intel MacBook Pro ~353,000 records/second/cpu in Rust on a 2018 Intel MacBook Pro ~550,000 records/second/cpu in Rust on a 2021 M1 MacBook Pro

 ### Are you kidding me?